ahull002/SP_OOP_mini-project_banking_system/README.md

 Note:
 - If the user chooses option 1: Open a new bank account
-> * A prompt for: name, address, account, deposit is passed to the client's class in the client.py program.
+> * A prompt for name, address, account, we pass the deposit to the client's class in the client.py program.
 > * The system creates a unique user account number with a five-digit number using random numbers between 10000 and 99999.
-> * Account is created successfully, and a five-digit account number is provided.
+> * Account creates successfully, and we provide the user with a five-digit account number.

 - If the user chooses option 2: Access existing bank account
-> * A prompt for: name, and account number is provided
+> * The program provides a prompt for a name and an account number.
-> * The system validates the authorization of the users' credential against the authentication function within the bank class in the bank.py program.
+> * The system validates the authorization of the users' credentials against the authentication function within the bank class in the bank.py program.
-> * if Authentication is good the user is granted access to the accounts menu where they can: withdraw, deposit, get balance via the client class (client.py), or exit the account window.
+> * if Authentication is OK, we grant the user access to the accounts menu where they can: withdraw, deposit, get the balance via the client class (client.py), or exit the account window.
-> * if Authentication is failed the user is presented with a security message and redirected to account login.
+> * if Authentication fails, the user is presented with a security message and redirected to account login.

 - If the user chooses option 3: Exit terminal
-> * The session is terminated and the user is presented with a message
+> * The program presents the user a message as the session terminates.

-## Testing
+# Testing

 1. TBD

-## Development
+# Development
-If you would like to work on this application we’d love your pull requests and tickets on GitHub!
+If you would like to work on this application, we'd love your pull requests and tickets on GitHub!

 1. If you open up a ticket, please make sure it describes the problem and or feature request fully.
-2. If you send us a pull request, make sure you add a test for what you added.
+2. If you send us a pull request, make sure you add a test for what you said.

 _____